nystrom/rivo/docs/design.md

 A `var` definition consists of the keyword `var` and a formula.
 The unknowns in the formula become *mutable* fields of the record.

 If a record is created in a forward context, it is an error if these formulas have more than one solution, or no solution.
-If a record is created in a pattern context, a stream of records is created for each solution.
+If a record is created in a backward context, a stream of records is created for each solution.
 Thus:

 	data C (xs) {
 	   let x in xs